Debugging

 NFO - raptor-mitmproxy Aborting: mitmproxy playback process failed to start, poll returned: 1

-That just means the Mitmproxy server was already running before so it couldn’t startup.
+This means the Mitmproxy server was already running before, so it could not start up.
 In this case, you need to kill the Mitmproxy server processes, i.e:

 mozilla-unified rwood$ ps -ax | grep mitm